 To address the problem of local marketing chaos effectively, you need to put yourself in the shoes of your local partners.
 Remember that, as a brand-level marketer, 100% of your job is devoted to the challenges of marketing.
 But for local partners, marketing is just one of a dozen different hats they’re likely to wear.

-To develop this perspective, you might try sending a simple, five-question local marketing survey (we’ve posed an example here).
+To develop this perspective, you might try sending a simple, five-question local marketing survey.
 Done correctly, the survey will help you understand your local partners’ marketing frequency, brand savvy, technology skillset, and appetite for self-service.
 If your community is like most, you’ll find a broad spectrum of experience levels and attitudes about marketing, which will enable you to tailor your delivery of brand materials based on what works best for different kinds of local partners.

 Be sure to include time in your launch plan to communicate the benefits of the self-service model, in terms of greater freedom, faster turnarounds, and lower costs.
 Listen carefully when users point out potential sources of friction, and turn to your team and your vendor to help smooth out those details of the user experience.